-In addition, if the breach continues for one or more days after the date of its first occurrence, the person is guilty of a separate offence and may be liable on summary conviction to a fine not exceeding $\[\in \]$ 300 and, on conviction on indictment, to a fine not exceeding $\[\in \]$ 1,000.
+In addition, if the breach continues for one or more days after the date of its first occurrence, the person is guilty of a separate offence and may be liable on summary conviction to a fine not exceeding $\mathfrak{C}300$ and, on conviction on indictment, to a fine not exceeding $\mathfrak{C}1,000$.

 The CCPC's predecessor, the Competition Authority, has previously published a notice on "gun-jumping", i.e. failing to notify a notifiable transaction and implementing the transaction prior to clearance, in which it outlined that it takes gun-jumping very seriously.
-The CCPC has investigated a number of gun-jumping cases in recent years (notably Radio 2000/Newstalk and Musgrave/Superquinn).
-In those cases, the parties agreed to notify the transaction in question and, in those circumstances, the CCPC did not pursue the imposition of fines for failure to notify.
+The CCPC and its predecessor, the Competition Authority, has investigated gun-jumping cases (notably Radio 2000/Newstalk (M/04/003) and Musgrave/Superquinn (M/11/022)).
+In those cases, the parties agreed to notify the transaction in question and, in those circumstances, the Competition Authority did not pursue the imposition of fines for failure to notify.

-However, most recently and consistent with an increased focus on gun-jumping activities at a European level, the CCPC secured in 2019 its first criminal prosecutions involving gun-jumping in a merger case.
-Following an investigation by the CCPC and referral of the case to the Director of Public Prosecutions, on 8 April 2019, Armalou Holdings ("Armalou") pleaded guilty to six charges arising out of a failure to notify the CCPC of the indirect acquisition of the entire issued share capital and thus sole control of Lillis-O'Donnell Motor Company Limited, prior to putting the transaction into effect on 3 December 2015.
-Similarly, on 10 May 2019, Airfield Villas (formerly Lillis-O'Donnell Holdings Limited), a co-accused, also pleaded guilty to six charges arising out of its failure to notify the CCPC of the transaction prior to putting it into effect.
-The court ordered each of Armalou and Airfield Villas to pay a €2,000 contribution to costs and witness expenses to the CCPC before 30 May 2019 and each to make a charitable donation of €2,000.
+However, most recently and consistent with an increased focus on gun-jumping activities at a European level, the CCPC secured in 2019 its first criminal prosecutions involving gun-jumping in a merger case in Armalon/Lillis-O'Donnell Holdings Limited.
+Following an investigation by the CCPC and guilty pleas by the parties involved, the court ordered each of the parties to pay a €2,000 contribution to costs and witness expenses to the CCPC and each to make a charitable donation of €2,000.